-Democrats pressure resistant Republicans to join push to oust Trump
+Democrats try to persuade reluctant Republicans to join push to remove Trump

 “We will make a determination on our presentation based on what we are responding to and based on our affirmative case,” Sekulow said.
 “I don’t know if it will take 10 hours, 14 hours, 24 hours or six hours.”

-Democrats said they will focus on the Constitution, the impeachment articles and the facts relating to them on Thursday.
+Democrats said they will focus on the U.S. Constitution, the impeachment articles and the facts relating to them on Thursday.

 “Now we’re going to start talking about the law, the impeachment articles and bringing together the facts and the chronology here,” Democratic Representative Jason Crow, one of the impeachment managers presenting the case, said on CNN.